Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Identification and estimation

 \subsection{Hypothetical strategy}

-We consider two hypothetical scenarios as described in \S \ref{sec:hp:estimand}, the hypothetical scenario I where the intercurrent events when individuals were assigned to the test drug were only permitted if these intercurrent events would have occurred if these individuals were assigned to placebo, and hypothetical scenario II, where the intercurrent events are absent in the hypothetical scenarios for all individuals.
+We consider two hypothetical scenarios as described in Section \ref{sec:hp:estimand}, the hypothetical scenario I where the intercurrent events when individuals were assigned to the test drug were only permitted if these intercurrent events would have occurred if these individuals were assigned to placebo, and hypothetical scenario II, where the intercurrent events are absent in the hypothetical scenario for all individuals.
+Due to the complexity of estimation and inference under semi-competing risks, we only consider the competing risks data structure in this section.
+Nonparametric estimation and inference for the semi-competing risks data structure are discussed in literature \citep{huang2021causal, deng2024direct}.